QuentinRoy/LightMill/readme.md

 # LightMill

-*LightMill* is a user experiment web server used to manage and log experiments running in browsers.
+_LightMill_ is a user experiment web server used to manage and log experiments running in browsers.
 It uses [TouchStone](https://www.lri.fr/~appert/website/touchstone/touchstone.html)'s design files and provides a web interface to monitor an ongoing experiment.
 The touchstone design platform can be downloaded from [here](https://github.com/jdfekete/touchstone-platforms/tree/master/design-platform).

 ## Make it run!

 ```shell
 ./configure.sh
 ./start.sh
 ```

-You need a python 2.7 interpreter and `virtualenv` installed.
+You need a python 3.7 interpreter and `virtualenv` installed.
 If `virtualenv` is unfound, you can install it with `easy_install virtualenv`.
-Using `virtualenv` makes sure all of the project's dependencies are installed locally and we do not pollute your python global libraries.
+`virtualenv` ensures the project's dependencies are installed locally and do not pollute your python global libraries.

 You can then access the web interface from `localhost` on the corresponding port.